Revisiting Plasticity in Visual Reinforcement Learning: Data, Modules and Training Stages: Data: data augmentation is essential in maintaining plasticity

 The results presented in Figure~\ref{Fig:Reset} highlight three distinct phenomena: $\bullet$ In the absence of DA, the implementation of Reset consistently yields marked enhancements.
 This underscores the evident plasticity loss when training is conducted devoid of DA. $\bullet$ With the integration of DA, the introduction of Reset leads to only slight improvements, or occasionally, a decrease.
 This indicates that applying DA alone can sufficiently preserve the agent's plasticity, leaving little to no room for significant improvement. $\bullet$ Comparatively, the performance of Reset without DA lags behind that achieved employing DA alone, underscoring the potent effectiveness of DA in preserving plasticity.

 \textbf{Comparing DA with Other Interventions.} We assess the influence of various architectural and optimization interventions on DMC using the DrQ-v2 framework.
 Specifically, we implement the following techniques: $\bullet$~\textit{\textbf{Weight Decay}}, where we set the L2 coefficient to $10^{-5}$. $\bullet$ \textit{\textbf{L2 Init}}~\citep{Regenerative_Regularization}: This technique integrates L2 regularization aimed at the initial parameters into the loss function.
-Specifically, we apply it to the critic loss with a coefficient set to $10^{-2}$. $\bullet$ \textbf{\textit{Layer Normalization}}\citep{layer_norm} after each convolutional and linear layer. $\bullet$ \textbf{\textit{Spectral Normalization}}\citep{miyato2018spectral} after the initial linear layer for both the actor and critic networks. $\bullet$ Periodic execution of the \textbf{\textit{Shrink and Perturb}}\citep{shrink_and_perturb} method on the critic network: This involves multiplying the network weights by a small scalar and adding a perturbation equivalent to the weights of a randomly initialized network. $\bullet$ Adoption of \textbf{\textit{CReLU}}~\citep{shang2016understanding} as an alternative to ReLU in the critic network.
+Specifically, we apply it to the critic loss with a coefficient set to $10^{-2}$. $\bullet$ \textbf{\textit{Layer Normalization}}\citep{layer_norm} after each convolutional and linear layer. $\bullet$ \textbf{\textit{Spectral Normalization}}\citep{miyato2018spectral} after the initial linear layer for both the actor and critic networks. $\bullet$ \textbf{\textit{Shrink and Perturb}}\citep{shrink_and_perturb}: This involves multiplying the critic network weights by a small scalar and adding a perturbation equivalent to the weights of a randomly initialized network. $\bullet$ Adoption of \textbf{\textit{CReLU}}~\citep{shang2016understanding} as an alternative to ReLU in the critic network.
 We present the final performance of different interventions in Figure~\ref{fig:reg}, which indicates that DA is the most effective method.
+For further comparison of interventions, see \Appendix~\ref{Appendix: Further_Comparisons}.